qrichert/goji/docs/StyleGuide.md

 There are other classes that imitate buttons:

 - **`.call-to-action`**: A big button.
-You can wrap it inside a `div.call-to-action__wrapper` so Goji can add variations depending on the situation (like centering it).
+You can wrap it inside a `div.call-to-action__wrapper` so Goji can add variations depending on the situation, like centering it (`span` works too if you need an inline element).
     - **`.small`**: Same, but small
     - **`.smaller`**: Same, but even smaller